dellingsen/express-server-mocha/README.md

 "description": ""
 }

-Instead of using 'node app.js' to start the server, we're going to just type 'mocha':# mocha
+Instead of using 'node app.js' to start the server, we're going to just type 'mocha':

-This will tell the Mocha framework to look for a 'test' directory with Chai tests to execute. # In our case, this will run the users_test.js and spin up the server and connect to the database# and hit all of our /user endoints that we have defined. # It's a great way to quickly test your endpoints whenever you are making changes to your REST API.
+This will tell the Mocha framework to look for a 'test' directory with Chai tests to execute.
+In our case, this will run the users_test.js and spin up the server and connect to the database and hit all of our /user endoints that we have defined.
+It's a great way to quickly test your endpoints whenever you are making changes to your REST API.